Sorcerous Origin: Lunacy

 Voices from Beyond

 When you choose Lunacy as your sorcerous origin, add the following spells to the sorcerer spell list: Dissonant Whispers (1st), Pass Without Trace (2nd), Nondetection (3rd), Hallucinatory Terrain (4th), Dream (5th).
-You may choose one of these spells whenever you add a new spell to your spells known.
+You may choose one of these spells whenever you learn a new spell.

 Guide to Nowhere